Middleton, Greater Manchester: Notable people

 "Moonraker" is a nickname sometimes given to people from the town (and other places; see Moonrakers).
 Middleton has been the birthplace and home to notable people, of national and international acclaim.
-Amongst the most notable persons of historic significance from the town include Thomas Langley (born in Middleton in 1363) who served as Bishop of Durham, Cardinal of the Catholic Church, Lord Chancellor of England, and as England's first de facto Foreign Secretary.
-Samuel Bamford was a radical writer and politician.
-He led the Middleton contingent to the meeting at St Peter's Fields in August 1819, pressing for parliamentary reform, which ended in the Peterloo Massacre.
+Amongst the most notable persons of historic significance from the town include Thomas Langley (ca.1363–1437) who served as Bishop of Durham, Cardinal of the Catholic Church, Lord Chancellor of England, and as England's first de facto Foreign Secretary.
+William Holt (1545–1599) from Ashworth was an English Jesuit and conspirator, who organised several unsuccessful plots to assassinate Elizabeth I. Samuel Bamford (1788–1872), was a radical writer and politician; he led the Middleton contingent to the meeting at St Peter's Fields in August 1819, pressing for parliamentary reform, which ended in the Peterloo Massacre.

-Joel Halliwell (1881 – 1958) was an English recipient of the Victoria Cross in World War I. Lee Rigby, British soldier and victim of the 2013 Woolwich attack, was from Middleton.
+Joel Halliwell (1881–1958) was an English recipient of the Victoria Cross in World War I. Lee Rigby, (1987–2013), British soldier and victim of the 2013 Woolwich attack, was from Middleton.
+Pacifist, Fred Haslam (1897-1979), was born in Middleton and emigrated to Canada in 1921.

-Steve Coogan, John Richmond, Clint Boon of Inspiral Carpets, Maartin Allcock of Fairport Convention and Jethro Tull, Brendan and Martin Coogan all attended the local Cardinal Langley Grammar School, later known as Cardinal Langley Roman Catholic High School.
+Steve Coogan (born 1965), John Richmond (born 1960), Clint Boon (born 1959) of rock band Inspiral Carpets, Maartin Allcock (1957–2018), of rock bands Fairport Convention and Jethro Tull; Brendan (born 1970) and Martin Coogan (born 1960), all attended the local Cardinal Langley Grammar School, later known as Cardinal Langley Roman Catholic High School.
 Bernard Manning (1930–2007), Manchester-born (Ancoats) comedian, lived in Alkrington.
-Gold selling music producer Louis Gibzen attended Middleton Technology School; Radio 1Xtra's DJ Semtex is also from the town.
-All four members of the indie-rock group The Courteeners are also from the area, including frontman Liam Fray.
-The Chameleons, a post-punk band, was formed in the area, and was described by the Middleton Guardian as "Middleton's most famous export".
+Hip-hop/electro music producer Louis Gibzen (born 1991) attended Middleton Technology School; Radio 1Xtra's DJ Semtex is also from the town.
+All four members of the indie-rock group The Courteeners are also from the area, including frontman Liam Fray (born 1985).
+The Chameleons, a post-punk band, was formed locally in 1981, and was described by the Middleton Guardian as "Middleton's most famous export".

-Sally Dynevor, an actress in the Manchester-based soap opera Coronation Street is from Middleton.
+Sally Dynevor (born 1963), an actress in the Manchester-based soap opera Coronation Street is from Middleton as is fashion designer John Richmond (born 1960), now based in Italy.
+Actress Saira Choudhry (born 1982) is local, she portrayed Anita Roy in Hollyoaks.

-Notable sportsmen connected with Middleton include Manchester City football player Tommy Booth, Manchester United F.C. (and former England national football team) Paul Scholes (Salford-born) and locally born Mark Allott, the Oldham Athletic midfielder, both educated at St Mary's Roman Catholic Primary School, and later Cardinal Langley Roman Catholic High School.
-Frank (Typhoon) Tyson, test cricketer from the late 1950s, attended Queen Elizabeth's Grammar school.
-Norma Ball, wife of Sir Bobby Charlton, attended Queen Elizabeth's grammar school; she married Bobby at St Gabriel's church in Middleton.

-Fashion designer John Richmond and Olympic silver medalist Keri-Anne Payne also attended Cardinal Langley Roman Catholic High School.
+Notable sportsmen connected with Middleton include Manchester City football player Tommy Booth, (born 1949); and Paul Scholes (born 1974) who played for Manchester United and England.
+Mark Allott (born 1977) was an Oldham Athletic midfielder, he was educated at Cardinal Langley Roman Catholic High School.
+Frank (Typhoon) Tyson (1930–2015), test cricketer from the late 1950s, attended Queen Elizabeth's Grammar school.
+Norma Ball, wife of Sir Bobby Charlton, also attended Queen Elizabeth's Grammar school; she married Bobby at St Gabriel's church in Middleton in 1961.
+The South African-born 2008 Summer Olympics silver medalist swimmer Keri-Anne Payne (born 1987), attended Cardinal Langley Roman Catholic High School.

-Pacifist Fred Haslam (1897-1979) was born in Middleton.

-British soldier Lee Rigby who was murdered by two terrorists in Central London in 2013 is from here.